aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_getstatus.rst

 ======================

-The function :aimms:func:`GMP::Column::GetStatus` returns the status of a column in the matrix of a generated mathematical program.
+The function :aimms:func:`GMP::Column::GetStatus` returns the status of a column in a generated mathematical program.

 .. code-block:: aimms